kkalouli/GKR_semantic_parser/README.md

 # GKR_semantic_parser

-!!!
-Complete code coming on the 19th of June!!!

 This is the Graphical Knowledge Representation (GKR) parser.
 It transforms a given sentence into a layered semantic graph as described in *Kalouli, A.-L. and Richard Crouch.
 2018.
 GKR: the Graphical Knowledge Representation for semantic parsing.
 In Proceedings of SEMBEaR 2018
 @ NAACL 2018* : http://aclweb.org/anthology/W18-1304